-Pen devices are for individual use only and should not be shared.
-"Think: One pen, one person" Pens and their cartridges can be contaminated with epithelial cells and blood after a single injection - leading to possible transmission of blood-borne illnesses if a pen is used in more than one patient [34].
+- " Pen devices are for individual use only and should not be shared.
+Pens and their cartridges can be contaminated with epithelial cells and blood after a single injection - leading to possible transmission of blood-borne illnesses if a pen is used in more than one patient.32 - " Durable (reusable) injection devices must be matched with their complimentary insulin cartridge to ensure the injection and dosing is accurate.
+Each type of insulin cartridge requires a designated pen device. - " Manufacturers of pen devices for insulin and GLP-1 mimetics have different recommendations regarding the priming of a device at the commencement of use, and before each injection.
+It is generally advised to prime the insulin delivery device prior to each injection by dialing up 1-2 units, inverting the pen so that the needle is facing upwards and pressing the plunger.
+This is repeated until a few drops of insulin are seen, to check that the pen is working.

-- Durable (reusable) injection devices must be matched with their complimentary insulin cartridge to ensure the injection and dosing is accurate.
-Each type of insulin cartridge requires a designated pen device. - Manufacturers of pen devices for insulin and GLP-1 mimetics have different recommendations regarding the priming of a device at the commencement of use, and before each injection.
-It is generally advised to prime the insulin delivery device prior to each injection by dialling up 1-2 units, inverting the pen so that the needle is facing upwards and pressing the plunger.
-This is repeated until a few drops of insulin are seen, to check that the pen is working. - During needle insertion the thumb button should be touched only after the pen needle is inserted to reduce accidental leakage. - Pressure should be maintained on the thumb button until the needle is withdrawn from the skin to prevent aspiration of patient tissue into the cartridge. - The pen needle should be removed from the injection device immediately after administration of the medicine to prevent the entry of air, or other contaminants, into the cartridge and to prevent the leaking of medication, which can affect subsequent dose accuracy.
+" The pen needle should be removed from the injection device immediately after administration of the medicine to prevent the entry of air, or other contaminants, into the cartridge and to prevent the leaking of medication, which can affect subsequent dose accuracy.
 A new needle should be attached just prior to the subsequent injection.